Stingrays (Cell-Site Simulators): An In-Depth Analysis

 In authoritarian regimes, Stingrays often enable repression:

-• No meaningful legal constraints or oversight
+• No meaningful legal constraints or oversight, with intelligence and security agencies operating with broad discretion

-• Deployed to monitor journalists and activists
+• Deployed to monitor journalists and activists, creating chilling effects on free speech and association

-• Surveillance of protests and public gatherings
+• Surveillance of protests and public gatherings to identify organizers and participants for later targeting

-• Often combined with other repressive measures
+• Often combined with other repressive measures including online censorship and facial recognition systems

 International principles, like those advocated by the UN Special Rapporteur on Privacy, suggest that indiscriminate surveillance tools should be tightly controlled or prohibited, especially in contexts without robust rule of law.